-The National Theatre has seen many versatile performers cross its stage, yet few had the range – vocally and otherwise – of Pearl Bailey.
+The National Theatre has seen many versatile performers cross its stage, yet few had the range, vocal or otherwise, of Pearl Bailey.
 Bailey was a singer and actress who excelled in all forms: theatre, concerts, television, film, you name it.
 In 1967, she was trusted with taking the lead in a groundbreaking production of the musical Hello, Dolly! that arrived in the midst of one of the most transformative decades in American history.
 When it came time to play The National, she seized a unique opportunity in the way only a true star could.

-Apart from signaling the launch of a major project, Bailey’s special moment in Washington proved portentous.
+Apart from signaling the launch of a major project, Bailey’s special moment in Washington gave a preview of the kind of acclaim she would go on to enjoy.
 After celebrating with LBJ, Bailey was later named a special ambassador to the United Nations by President Gerald Ford in 1975.
-This effectively installed her as a national treasure, a status further enhanced by the prestigious Presidential Medal of Freedom, which was awarded by the President Ronald Reagan in 1988.
+This effectively installed her as a national treasure, a status further enhanced by the prestigious Presidential Medal of Freedom, which was awarded by President Ronald Reagan in 1988.
 But national honors were not the only ones Bailey received.
-After dropping out of school at a young age, Bailey took up her education again at the age of 67, when she enrolled in Georgetown University to pursue a bachelor’s degree in theology, a qualification she duly earned.
+After dropping out of school at a young age, Bailey took up her education again at the age of 67 when she enrolled in Georgetown University to pursue a bachelor’s degree in theology, a qualification she duly earned.
 By the time she passed away in 1990 at the age of 72, Bailey had accumulated a remarkable record of success in theatre, music, film, television, and national politics.
-She even hosted her own television show in the early 70s and published an impressive collection of books, including the memoirs The Raw Pearl (1968), Talking to Myself (1971), Hurry Up, America, and Spit (1976), and Between You and Me (1989), as well as the cookbook Pearl’s Kitchen (1973).
+She had even hosted her own television show in the early 70s and published an impressive collection of books, including the memoirs The Raw Pearl (1968), Talking to Myself (1971), Hurry Up, America, and Spit (1976), and Between You and Me (1989), as well as the cookbook Pearl’s Kitchen (1973).
 Though her time at The National was short, her record, and her sense of the occasion, still stand the test of time.

 Pearl Bailey was a singer at heart and enjoyed a prolific recording career, particularly during the 1950s and 60s.
 Though not a major commercial success, her recording of “Tired” (from the film Variety Girl) released in 1947 elevated her within the jazz community and established her as a performer of note.
 In 1952, she signed with Coral Records and enjoyed her first top ten hit, “Takes Two to Tango.”
 That was the same year she married drummer Louie Bellson, who left his position with the legendary Duke Ellington to become her musical director.
 In 1959, she signed with Roueltte and released the LP For Adults Only, a sensual album laden with double-entendres that was subsequently banned from the radio.
 Though she never sold records at the rate of an Aretha Franklin or Ella Fitzgerald, she was always able to draw a crowd, as evidenced by her continued success on Broadway, in concerts, and on such influential television programs as The Ed Sullivan Show.
 You can hear about the role The Ed Sullivan Show played in Bailey’s success, and the growing success of Black artists in the midst of the Civil Rights Movement, by listening to this clip from the BBC Radio 2 program I Have a Dream.
 You can also hear actor Morgan Freeman talk about how Bailey influenced him in further clips here.
 For a comprehensive look at Bailey’s discography, including solo albums and collaborations, visit her page on AllMusic.